run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_tensorflow_port-forward.md

 ## runai tensorflow port-forward

-Forward one or more local ports to a tf training job
+forward one or more local ports to a tf training job

 ```
 runai tensorflow port-forward [WORKLOAD_NAME] [flags]